 Josiah watched Ezra go back into the house, then turned to the remaining youths, “Go to bed, all of you.”

-Buck opened his mouth to say something, but he changed his mind when he seen the look on Josiah’s face.
+Buck opened his mouth to say something, but he changed his mind when he saw the look on Josiah’s face.

 Everyone left Buck alone standing in the bathroom.
 Buck was still feeling a bit nauseous, but felt he could go to sleep.
 Buck made his way back to his room, slowly.
 Lying in his bed, Buck stared up at the ceiling, “I only had one beer, why am I feeling like this.
 I know I had only one.”
 Buck looked down at his hands and shook his head, they were trembling, again.
 Buck took a deep breath, just like Coach Banks said to do when the trembling starts.
 Soon Buck fell into a fitful sleep.

 Chris reached out from under the blankets and hit the alarm clock when it went off.
 It took Chris a few minutes to get his bearings before he could attempt to get out of bed.
 The smell of freshly brewed coffee helped to motivate him.
 When he left his room, he spotted Buck sitting at the folding table they were using for a dinning table, “Morning.”

 “Morning, Chris,” Buck answered.

 Chris walked over to the coffee pot.
 When he reached for a cup hanging on the coffee mug tree, Buck placed a mug of coffee into his hand, “Thanks,” Chris said.